 workers stay aware/educated on following them and commensurate to the magnitude and type of emergency, by conducting regular drills and involving the neighbors.
-Providing firefighting equipment and in easily accessible areas as well as ensuring site personnel are well trained to use them as well as maintaining them regularly Creating safe and adequate fire and emergency assembly points and making sure they are well labeled Socio- economic Local Cultural and regional interaction with the local community Inter and intra communal conflicts and human rights issues may occur as a result of labour supply which could attract third party agitation.
+Providing firefighting equipment and in easily accessible areas as well as ensuring site personnel are well trained to use them as well as maintaining them regularly Creating safe and adequate fire and emergency assembly points and making sure they are well labeled Socio- economic Local Community Cultural and regional interaction with the local community Inter and intra communal conflicts and human rights issues may occur as a result of labour supply which could attract third party agitation.
 The workers and other migrants could include those who are from diverse cultural traditions and religious backgrounds.
 2B Grievance Mechanism will be in place to resolve any employment and local supplier-related grievances.
 Where feasible look into vocational training programs for the local workforce to promote development of skills required by the oil and gas industry Develop and implement a Health Risk Assessment; and a workforce management plan for the local workforce.
 Preference should be given to locals as source of labour force for skilled, semi-skilled and unskilled laborers.
-Observing the cultural setup of the local community in terms of 1A

-interaction between men and

-women

-will have a shof an area.
-Paits historical amovement of tourism in the perception.
-Due to the lonot be visible of the rig and associated infrastructure fort term visual impact on the character ate Island is known to get tourist to view and cultural sites.
-Due to the sudden activities in Pate, this will impact area depending on individual cation of Pate 1 the proposed project will from the main road.
-The height of a rigitely 50 m high.
-2B Adopt suitable paint colour for large structures (rig) to blend with the background.
+Observing the cultural setup of the local community in terms of 1A interaction between men and women Visual Impacts The erection of the rig and associated infrastructure will have a short term visual impact on the character of an area.
+Pate Island is known to get tourist to view its historical and cultural sites.
+Due to the sudden movement of activities in Pate, this will impact tourism in the area depending on individual perception.
+Due to the location of Pate 1 the proposed project will not be visible from the main road.
+The height of a rig is approximately 50 m high.
+28 Adopt suitable paint colour for large structures (rig) to blend with the background.
 External lighting shall be as unobtrusive as possible and shall be shielded and directed downwards to prevent side spill.
 The use of tall mast lights shall be carefully assessed before being used due to proximity of fauna and residential areas.
 Ensure good housekeeping of the site in order to create a positive image in the eyes of the public.
-Landscaping can help reduce the visual impacts of the wells e.g. forming the soils around the well pads into ridges or gentle berms and planting vegetation on ridges and berms The wellpad design should take advantage of the existing topography and vegetation, and adopt the use low profile facilities and storage tanks In adopt the use low profile facilities and storage tanks In adopt the use low profile facilities and storage tanks In adopt the use low profile facilities and storage tanks In adopt the use low profile facilities and storage tanks In adopt the use low profile facilities and storage tanks In adopt the use low profile facilities and storage tanks In adopt the use low profile facilities and storage tanks In adopt the use low profile facilities and storage tanks 1A
+Landscaping can help reduce the visual impacts of the wells e.g. forming the soils around the well pads into ridges or gentle berms and planting vegetation on ridges and berms The wellpad design should take advantage of the existing topography and vegetation, and adopt the use low profile facilities and storage tanks te land requirements for aboveground ent facilities; well pad size for drilling activities and cluster, directional, extended reach techniques to be adopted existing utility and transport corridors for oads 1A